 While my past 25 years in education has led me down diverse leadership pathways, my passion has remained the same: supporting educators in their pursuit of improving educational experiences for every student.
 As an executive member of the NCSM affiliate BCAMT, and through my experiences as a leader in many other contexts, I have connected with educators from around the world and worked toward ensuring equal opportunities for the professional growth of all educators.
 I continue to be a leader whose feet have never left the classroom and I strive to provide students with equitable, inclusive access to the joy of learning mathematics.
 Daily, I witness the challenges and the successes of classroom teachers who are supported by passionate and knowledgeable mentors: mentors such as those with NCSM and its affiliates.
 As Regional Director for Canada, I look forward to supporting NCSM’s bold leadership and strategic initiatives.
 Most of all, I am excited to further develop my own leadership strengths and create new relationships with educators across North America.

 In 1994, I began my teaching career in beautiful Victoria, British Columbia and have seen numerous changes to curriculum and pedagogical approaches.
-My teaching of mathematics has spanned grades K-10, including learning assistance and modified math classrooms which thankfully no longer exist.
-I took on many teacher-leader roles before officially providing professional learning and mentoring teachers as a Numeracy Coordinator in my district.
-I broadened my leadership to working with BC Ministry curriculum and assessment teams and by becoming an executive member on the NCSM affiliate British Columbia Association of Mathematics Teachers.
-I became President of our executive for three years and now enjoy being Past-President and returning to the classroom fulltime.
-I continue to provide professional development for educators in BC and Yukon school districts in person, and now virtually through conferences and workshops.
+My teaching of mathematics has spanned grades K-10 including many teacher-leader roles and as Numeracy Coordinator in my district.
+I broadened my leadership to working provincial-wide with BC Ministry curriculum and assessment teams and by becoming an executive member on the NCSM affiliate British Columbia Association of Mathematics Teachers.
+I became President of the BCAMT executive for three years and continue to provide professional development for educators in-person and virtually.